braheezy/goqoa/README.md

 Features:

 - `convert` WAV, FLAC, OGG, or MP3 files to QOA
-- `convert` QOA files to WAV or MP3
+- `convert` QOA files to WAV, MP3, or FLAC
 - All conversions are in pure Go, no C libraries to install
 - `play` QOA file(s)
 - Pre-built binaries for Linux, Windows, and Mac